Ted Hendricks: Oakland / Los Angeles Raiders

-Of Note Accomplishments
+Accomplishments

 Hendricks was a member of four Super Bowl-winning teams (three with the Raiders and one with the Colts) and was a Pro Bowl selection eight times, at least once with each of his three NFL teams.

 Hendricks played in 215 consecutive regular-season games.
 He also participated in eight Pro Bowl games, seven AFC championships, and four Super Bowls (V with the Colts, XI, XV and XVIII with the Raiders).
-Hendricks was named All-Pro as a Colt in 1971, as a Packer in 1974, and twice as a Raider in 1980 and 1982.
+Hendricks was named first team All-Pro as a Colt in 1971, as a Packer in 1974, and twice as a Raider in 1980 and 1982.
 He also earned second-team All-Pro honors five other times (1972, '73, '76, '77, '78).
 He also earned All-conference honors in 1971, '72, '74, '76, '80, '81 and '82, while being named 2nd-team All-AFC in 1973, '78 and '83.

+Hendricks is the all-time kick blocker with 25, and in 2019 the NFL Football Journal named him the best punt and kick blocker of all time.
+He had 26 interceptions (including one touchdown return), 16 fumble recoveries, and four safeties over his career.
+The four safeties are tied for most in a career.
+Unofficially, he had 60.5 sacks for his career.
+His final game was a Raiders victory in Super Bowl XVIII, starting at left linebacker.

 Hendricks was elected to the Pro Football Hall of Fame in 1990, his second year of eligibility.
-In 1999, he was ranked number 64 on The Sporting News' list of the 100 Greatest Football Players.
+In 1999, he was ranked number 64 on The Sporting News list of the 100 Greatest Football Players.
+In 2019, Hendricks was selected as a member of the NFL 100th Anniversary All-Time Team.
+In 1994, he was named as one of the members of the NFL's all time 75th anniversary team.
+He was named to the NFL 1970s All-Decade Team, and 1980s All Decade Team.

-He currently works on behalf of ex-players as part of the Hall of Fame Players Group.
-HIs Ted Hendricks Foundation supports health, education and research programs.
-The Annual Ted Hendricks Defensive End of the Year Award is presented to the most outstanding collegiate player each year.
-He has been named as one of the members of the NFL's all time 75th anniversary team in 1994.
 During the commemoration of the 100th Anniversary of the NFL, Ted Hendricks was named 82nd in "Top 100: NFL's Greatest Players" of all time.
+In 2021, The Athletic listed him as the 77th greatest player ever.

+He became a member of the California Sports Hall of Fame in 2012.

+He currently works on behalf of ex-players as part of the Hall of Fame Players Association, where he has served as vice-president.
+His Ted Hendricks Foundation supports health, education and research programs.
+Since 2002, the Ted Hendricks Award is presented to the most outstanding collegiate player at defensive end each year.

 He has been awarded the Order of the Quetzal, the highest award for civilians, by his native Guatemala.

+Ted Hendricks Stadium in Hialeah, Florida, is named in his honor.